Why staffing can make or break your omnichannel strategy

 Staffing is a critical part of a great omnichannel experience

-From your initial strategy to your technology solution, there are a lot of moving parts to a strong omnichannel program.
+From your initial strategy to your technology solution, there are a lot of moving parts to a strong omnichannel experience and program.
 But at the heart of it is your team.
 Set your agents up for success and you’ll be well on your way to realizing your organization’s omnichannel vision.